- The forest planning process failed to adequately include the input of youth, who will be affected most by this 30-year plan.

 - The forest plan disregards more than 800 objections filed by a diversity of organizations and individuals.
 Instead, the Forest Service is pursuing an aggressive, harmful logging agenda without public support or social license.

 The plan fails to protect over 101,000 acres of most important conservation and recreation hotspots.
-More than 62% of the most popular forest in the country is in highest priority logging designations.
+More than half of the most popular forest in the country is in highest priority logging designations.